-10. Diseases and immunity
+10.1 Diseases and immunity

-- Define pathogen as a disease-causing organism - Define transmissible disease as a disease in which the pathogen can be passed from one host to another - State that the pathogen for a transmissible disease may be transmitted either through direct contact, e.g. through blood or other body fluids, or indirectly, e.g. from contaminated surfaces or food, from animals, or from the air - State that the body has defences: - mechanical barriers, limited to skin and hairs in the nose - chemical barriers, limited to mucus and stomach acid - cells, limited to phagocytosis and antibody production by white blood cells - which can be enhanced by vaccination - Explain the importance of hygienic food preparation, good personal hygiene, waste disposal and sewage treatment in controlling the spread of disease
+- Define pathogen as a disease-causing organism - Define transmissible disease as a disease in which the pathogen can be passed from one host to another - State that the pathogen for a transmissible disease may be transmitted either through direct contact, e.g. through blood or other body fluids, or indirectly, e.g. from contaminated surfaces or food, from animals, or from the air - State that the body has defences: - mechanical barriers, limited to skin and hairs in the nose - chemical barriers, limited to mucus and stomach acid - cells, limited to phagocytosis and antibody production by white blood cells - which can be enhanced by vaccination

-- State that antibodies lock on to antigens leading to direct destruction of pathogens, or marking of pathogens for destruction by phagocytes - Explain how each pathogen has its own antigens, which have specific shapes, so specific antibodies which fit the specific shapes of the antigens are needed - Define active immunity as defence against a pathogen by antibody production in the body - Explain that active immunity is gained after an infection by a pathogen, or by vaccination - Explain the process of vaccination: - harmless pathogen given which has antigens - antigens trigger an immune response by lymphocytes which produce antibodies - memory cells are produced that give long-term immunity - Explain the role of vaccination in controlling the spread of diseases - Explain that passive immunity is short-term defence against a pathogen by antibodies acquired from another individual, e.g. mother to infant - State that memory cells are not produced in passive immunity - Explain the importance of passive immunity for breast-fed infants - State that some diseases are caused by the immune system targeting and destroying body cells, limited to Type 1 diabetes
+- State that antibodies lock on to antigens leading to direct destruction of pathogens, or marking of pathogens for destruction by phagocytes - Explain how each pathogen has its own antigens, which have specific shapes, so specific antibodies which fit the specific shapes of the antigens are needed - Define active immunity as defence against a pathogen by antibody production in the body - Explain that active immunity is gained after an infection by a pathogen, or by vaccination - Explain the process of vaccination: - harmless pathogen given which has antigens - antigens trigger an immune response by lymphocytes which produce antibodies - memory cells are produced that give long-term immunity